thinkcache/aniket.io/content/post/36_the_usual_affairs.md

 ### Job Reporting:

 By now, I have heard some students getting job offers.
-Most American citizens get multiple job offers, as they don’t have face work authorization issues.
+Most American citizens get multiple job offers, as they don’t have to face work authorization issues.
 So a very few of the F-1 students have received job offers.
 There are a total of 180 students, so it's difficult to report actual progress.

 ### 6th April: CIS515 Guest Session: Intel Supply Chain using Analytics